spector-9/tuxi-ungoogled/README.md

 <p align="center">A CLI tool that scrapes Whoogle search results and SERPs that provides instant and concise answers</p>

 ```
-This is currently in beta as whoogle search relies on independent
+This is currently in beta as whoogle search's
-hosting and the result page does not use id's therefore we have to
+result page does not use id's therefore we
-use CSS paths.
-Therefore an URL variable is created to change the
+have to use CSS paths.
+Which are non-unique,
-whoogle pubic instance quickly without changing anything else.
+so its difficult to parse the result's.
+However it's still better than using google's trackers.
 ```

 ##